Tasu/EpDB2UG/README.md

 ####coming feature(s)

+ 0. get chromosomal locus gff3 file from EupathDB with ID of gene of interest.
  1. translate the CDS to peptide to get the straight forward peptide translation of the gene.

 ####requirement
 This package was tested in R 3.2.0 x64 on OS X 10.11.6.
 "devtools" package in CRAN is required for easy installing this package from github.
 Package itself do not have dependency.
 Only R-base system is required.
-RStudio will make it easy to edit and run scripts, but not requried.
+RStudio will make it easy to edit and run scripts, but not required.

 ####install for your R packge library
  - In R console.